 Unstoppable Domain is built on top of Ethereum and Zilliqa, and is primarily used for crypto-wallets.
 You will not be able to access a website from these domains.
 There is no renewal fee.

-Do Blockchain domains have any utility?
+Do blockchain domains have utility?

 At present, there are limited use cases due to how new blockchain domain names are; however the huge growth of blockchain technology, especially in crypto is seeing a lot of development and interest in this space.
 As of today, blockchain domain names can be used in two ways: